cmomo/LocNet/README.md

 # Data
 All sample data can be downloaded together from "data/data.zip".

+"GWAS summary statistics_CPD.csv" is the GWAS summary statistics generated from raw data in this study.

+"LDmatrix_chr15_78700Kto79230K_r2.zip" is the matrix of linkage disequilibrium scores estimated for the SNPs used in this study.

 "simu_geno.csv" is the simulated genotypes for the simulation studies. "simu_ldmx.csv" is the LD matrix for simulated genotypes.